trishume/sympy-wiki-with-svn/GSoC-2011-Organization-Application.md

 # Main Organization License:

-The new BSD license (http://opensource.org/licenses/bsd-license)
+New and Simplified BSD licenses

 # Why is your organization applying to participate in GSoC 2011?
 What do you hope to gain by participating?